What dominates life on Earth?

 Nearly all insects reproduce sexually.
 Some can also reproduce asexually.
 An example of an insect life cycle is shown in Figure below .

 Insect Life Cycle.
-This diagram represents the life cycle of a fly.
+This diagram represents the life cycle of a mosquito.
 Most insects have a similar life cycle.